How do we deal with trauma?

 Phase One – Stabilization

-In phase one, the therapist will walk the clients through the TF-CBT approach, provide psycho-education about trauma and healing, and help them develop the skills they will need to promote meaningful healing and development.
+In phase one, the therapist will walk the clients through the Trauma-Focused Cognitive Behavioral Therapy approach, provide psycho-education about trauma and healing, and help them develop the skills they will need to promote meaningful healing and development.

 P – Psycho-education

 The first phase will begin with an important first step – learning about trauma.
 The parents and the child will all receive information on trauma and the common reactions to traumatic experiences.
 The therapist will go over Post-Traumatic Stress Disorder (PTSD) and common behavioral problems with the clients and ensure the child and parents that their reactions are normal and understandable and that their feelings are valid.

 Finally, this component is wrapped up by encouraging the parents and the child that there is hope for recovery.
 The therapist will acknowledge that although it may be a long road and much effort may be required, it is possible to live a happy and healthy life once again.